erictleung/erictleung.github.io/_drafts/a-few-useful-things-to-know-about-machine-learning.md

 There are three parts to making a "learning" model: a representation, an evaluation, and optimization piece.
 The representation describes how you will describe and talk about the model.
+Some kinds of representations are decision trees and K-nearest neighbors.
+Both are types of learning models but each look at your problem in a different way.

+Now that we have a picture of our problem, we need a way to check whether or not a particular sample is good or not.
+This step is called the evaluation function or scoring function.